tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-03-continuous-delivery-and-deployment.md

 -[+] Fewer suspects when investigating issues
 -[+] Earlier visibility of problems

 Note: Kinder to testers—less context to remember.
-  You will always miss things and release defects/have issues in production.
-  Canary deployments are a technique to derisk significant changes to production.

 ---